Arrow-right Camera

 Cody was all in, even if he was just sweeping floors and polishing vehicles before becoming mechanic help.
 It wasn’t too long after high school that Vaters offered him a spot behind the wheel of a sizably suspended truck.

 “I was like ‘what kind of question is that?
-Heck yeah!’”
-Cody said.
+Heck yeah!’ ” Cody said.

-And just like that Cody was spending every week on the road, travelling from city to city to compete at some of the biggest stages in Monster Jam.
+And just like that Cody was spending every week on the road, traveling from city to city to compete at some of the biggest stages in Monster Jam.
 The now 32-year-old quickly proved why he was meant to be in the driver’s seat by winning the 2015 Arena Wheelie of the Year title.

 He is also the 2019 Monster Jam World Finals Speedster Obstacle Course Champion, a title he holds particularly dearly as the event has only been held the one time – making Cody the sole champion.